Kang Youwei: Datong Shu

 Notable in Kang's Datong Shu were his enthusiasm for and his belief in bettering humanity through technology, unusual for a Confucian scholar during his time.
 He believed that Western technological progress had a central role in saving humanity.
 While many scholars of his time continued to maintain the belief that Western technology should be adopted only to defend China against the West, he seemed to whole-heartedly embrace the modern idea that technology is integral for advancing mankind.
 Before anything of modern scale had been built, he foresaw a global telegraphic and telephone network.
 He also believed that as a result of technological advances, each individual would only need to work three or four hours per day, a prediction that would be repeated by the most optimistic futurists later in the 20th century.

 When the book was first published, it was received with mixed reactions.
 Kang's support for the Guangxu Emperor was seen as reactionary by many Chinese intellectuals, who believed that Kang's book was an elaborate joke and that he was merely acting as an apologist for the emperor as to how a utopian paradise could have developed if the Qing dynasty had been maintained.
 Others believe that Kang was a bold and daring protocommunist, who advocated modern Western socialism and communism.
-Amongst the latter was Mao Zedong, who admired Kang Youwei and his socialist ideals in the Datong Shu.
+Amongst the latter was Mao Zedong, who admired Kang and his socialist ideals in the Datong Shu.

 Modern Chinese scholars now often take the view that Kang was an important advocate of Chinese socialism.
 Despite the controversy, Datong Shu still remains popular.
 A Beijing publisher included it on the list of 100 most influential books in Chinese history.

 Philosophical views

 Kang enumerated sources of human suffering in a way similar to that of Buddhism.

 The sufferings associated with man's physical life are: being implanted in the womb, premature death, loss of a limb, being a barbarian, living outside China, being a slave, and being a woman.

 The sufferings associated with natural disasters are: famine resulting from flood or drought, epidemic, conflagration, flood, volcanic eruptions, collapse of buildings, shipwreck, and locust plagues.

 The sufferings associated with the human relationship are: being a widow, being orphaned or childless, being ill with no one to provide medical care, suffering poverty, and having a low and mean station in life.

 The sufferings associated with society are: corporal punishment and imprisonment, taxation, military conscription, social stratification, oppressive political institutions, the existence of the state, and the existence of the family.

 The human feelings which cause suffering are: stupidity, hatred, fatigue, lust, attachment to things, and desire.

 The things that cause suffering because of the esteem in which they are held are: wealth, eminent position, longevity, being a ruler, and being a spiritual leader.

-He also visualised a hierarchy of various religions, in which Christianity and Islam were considered the lowest, above them being Confucianism, Taoism and Buddhism.
+Kang also visualised a hierarchy of various religions, in which Christianity and Islam were considered the lowest, above them being Confucianism, Taoism and Buddhism.
 He predicted that the lower religions would eventually disappear in the future.